balrogbob/BalrogNPC/README.md

 ## What's New ✨

+- **Built-in Documentation Viewer** - Press `F1` to view all documentation with GitHub-style rendering 📖
 - **Line Numbers** - Left-side gutter for easy navigation 🔢
 - **Go To Line** - Jump directly to any line (`Ctrl+G`) ➤
 - **Full Find & Replace** (`Ctrl+F`):